 The basic use case for viewing data in the system is as follows:

 The left panel lists all types in the system.
 Note the list of data types does not include relationships, which are covered extensively in the next section.
-Double click a data type to search for records of that type.
+Double-click a data type to search for records of that type.
 Alternatively, right-click on the data type and select "Search."
-A new tab opens with a search form for the selected type
+A new tab opens with a search form for the selected type.

-Fill in search criteria as needed
+Fill in search criteria as needed.

 Click "Search" at the bottom of the form.
 The results do not auto-update, so as new criteria is added to the form, "Search" must be clicked again before new results will appear.